-As Maryland automobile and commercial truck accident attorneys, Lebowitz & Mzhen, LLC, knows that the trucking industry and its insurers have huge corporate legal departments tasked with the job of protecting the financial interests of those firms.
+As Maryland automobile and commercial truck accident attorneys, Lebowitz & Mzhen Personal Injury Lawyers, knows that the trucking industry and its insurers have huge corporate legal departments tasked with the job of protecting the financial interests of those firms.
 Some individuals who have found themselves the victim of a trucking-related accident may be asking themselves if there is any potential benefit to seeking compensation in the form of a personal injury claim against a large trucking firm, or any large company with extensive legal resources.

 Fortunately, the law is designed to allow those people who have been seriously injured by the negligent actions of another individual the ability to file a claim of personal injury -- or wrongful death, in the case of the family of a deceased victim -- in a court of law.
 Our state and federal laws give victims a voice when it comes to harm and other injustices suffered at the hand of a negligent or careless party.

 As experienced trial lawyers, we fully understand that large trucking companies and their insurance carriers employ dozens of skilled attorneys to protect their rights.
 For this reason, and many others, we are committed to representing individuals who don't have the financial resources of a large corporation, but who also have a legitimate claim against these companies.

 Whether a trucking-related injury accident was the result of driver distraction, improperly secured cargo, poor vehicle maintenance, or insufficient driver training, our professional legal staff has the skills and courtroom experience to fight for those innocent victims who have been seriously hurt in a trucking-related traffic accident on a Maryland interstate, beltway or surface street.
 We also have the training and legal background to assist families who have lost a loved one in a negligence-related commercial truck crash.